 945 avenue Beaumont, suite 101

 Montréal, Qc H2L 2X4

-There is usually a period of adaptation during the first 7 to 10 days and the irritation (which often feels like a burning sensation on the lips and cheeks) will gradually disappear.
-During this period, try to avoid using the wax since this will allow your cheeks and lips to become more resistant; use the wax only if an ulceration forms on the tissues.
+There is usually a period of adaptation during the first seven to 10 days, with the irritation (which often feels like a burning sensation on the lips and cheeks) gradually disappearing.
+During this period, try to avoid using the wax and allow your cheeks and lips to become more resistant.
+Use the wax only if you develop a canker.

 You don’t have to worry about your orthodontic treatment.
 And if something seems strange to you, please call.
 We’ll be happy to answer any questions you have.